Francisco Javier Gómez Noya: Athletic career

 In 2010, Gómez was the number one in the World Championship Series ranking, in 2009 he was second, his only rivals being the Brownlee brothers Alistair and Jonathan, with whom he represents ECS Triathlon in the French Club Championship Series Lyonnaise des Eaux.
 At the 2010 ITU Triathlon World Championship final in Budapest, Gómez came second to British triathlete Alistair Brownlee, but despite the loss in the final, he won the Championship overall.

 At the London Summer Olympics in 2012, Gómez took the Silver medal in men's triathlon, 11 seconds behind Gold medalist Alistair Brownlee.
 Following the Olympic games Gómez won the Hy-Vee Triathlon against a highly competitive field.
 A month later in his first ever cross triathlon race, he won the 2012 XTERRA World Championship.

 In 2013, Gómez continued his success from last year winning the Escape from Alcatraz Triathlon and repeating as the Hy-Vee Triathlon winner.
 He would then go on to win the 2013 ITU World Triathlon Series, his third such title.
 With this world championship he joined Peter Robertson as the other triathlete with three titles to his name, and is just shy of Simon Lessing who has four world titles.
 Later that year Gómez competed in his first middle distance race by taking first at the Challenge Half Barcelona race.
 In February 2014 he raced and won his second middle distance race, Ironman 70.3 Panama.

 In 2014, Gómez won his fourth ITU World Championships, winning four out of the eight possible races as well as placing third at the Grand Final, tying him for all time championships with Simon Lessing.
 Gómez also won the 2014 Ironman 70.3 World Championship.
 The next year, Gómez took his third consecutive ITU World Championship, and his fifth title overall, by finishing second at the Triathlon World Series Grand Final in Chicago.

 In 2019, Gómez won his first full Ironman distance race at Ironman Malaysia with a course record of 8:18:59.
 He received a qualification slot to the 2020 Ironman World Championship.

-ITU results
+Gómez retired from triathlon at the end of 2024.

+Results

 The following list is based upon the official ITU rankings.
 Unless indicated otherwise, the following events are triathlons (Olympic Distance) and refer to the Elite category.